jorgermduarte/nginx-proxy-manager/README.md

 > This project is just a base to automatically publish in a ubuntu server the nginx-proxy-manager using github workflows.

-# Nginx proxy manager original documentation
+# Nginx proxy manager official documentation
 > https://github.com/jc21/nginx-proxy-manager

 ## Github project environment variables